NAICS Employment Comparison 2000-2018

 Professional and Technical Services are embedded in the DNA of Schenectady County with the establishment of General Electric in the county in the early 1900s.
 That base is still strong today as Schenectady has the second most jobs in the industry amongst the four counties.
 Average employment in Professional and Technical Services is 6,495, accounting for approximately 12.3% of the county’s employment.
 Starting in 2000, the county saw 5,718 employees in the industry over 297 establishments.
 This increased to 6,400 employees over 289 establishments in 2018.
 While GE employment has declined over the years, the county has been able to attract new businesses to help mitigate declines in GE employment.

-U.S. Cluster Mapping is an online tool that helps identify more focused clusters of employment for various regions across the United States.
-While the clusters defined by this tool are not the same as NAICS Codes, they give a look into the overall regional economy and what industries are prevalent.
+U.S. Cluster Mapping is an online tool that helps identify focused clusters of employment across the United States.
+While the clusters defined by this tool do not always match the NAICS Codes classifications, they give a look into the overall regional economy and what industries are prevalent.

 In the Capital Region, Education is the largest cluster based on employment.
 In this classification, Education includes Universities as well as research and professional organizations.
 The Education cluster employs approximately 23.1 thousand people throughout the region.
 The second largest cluster, Insurance, includes all facets of insurance including medical and health related insurance companies, fitting into the Health Care and Social Assistance NAICS Code industry.
 Another positive sign for STEM jobs is the presence of IT, Biopharma, and Upstream Chemicals as significant clusters in the region, showing growth in the field and backing the data seen in the NAICS codes.